vpelss/JsTOTPAuthenticator/README.md

 # JsTOTPAuthenticator

-This web based TOTP Authenticators can import your Aegis Authenticator json database. https://getaegis.app/.
+This web based TOTP Authenticators can import your encrytpted **Aegis** Authenticator database. https://getaegis.app/.
 There is a desktop app AVDA, but I wanted an OS agnostic version.
 This also fills the iOS gap.

+It was mainly designed for Desktops, but it can be used on mobile.

 Run at:

 - https://vpelss.github.io/JsTOTPAuthenticator/

 - https://codepen.io/vpelss/pen/EayojzL

+# Use

+If you already have a saved encrytpted Aegis Authenticator database, just click the menu icon, paste the db in the text box and click Import.

+If you have no backed up data, click the plus and enter your Authenticator data manually.
+The data can be found in the URL usuially found near the QR code. eg: otpauth://totp/Example:alice@google.com?secret=JBSWY3DPEHPK3PXP&issuer=Example

+I do plan to implimemt a paste the url feature in the near future, and possibly copy and paste a qr code option,

 # TOTP